-SDAVFs cause symptoms through venous hypertension and congestion of the cord with oedema.
+SDAVFs cause symptoms through venous hypertension and congestion of the cord with edema.
 The most common clinical presentations are progressive pain, lower extremity weakness or sensory changes.
 Sphincter dysfunction may also occur.
-Onset of symptoms is insidious and progression occurs over several years.
+The onset of symptoms is insidious and progression occurs over several years.
 There is often a significant delay between presentation and diagnosis.

-Haemorrhage is very rare but occasionally encountered, and may be a source of unexplained subarachnoid haemorrhage 2,7.
+Hemorrhage is very rare but occasionally encountered, and may be a source of unexplained subarachnoid hemorrhage 2,7.

-These fistulae are abnormal direct connections between an artery and a vein in the dura of the nerve root sleeve.
-85% of SDAVFs consist of a single transdural arterial feeder, however there are cases with many arterial feeders originating from either a single or multiple levels that may be either unilateral or bilateral 2.
+These fistulae are abnormal direct connections between a radicular/radiculomeningeal artery and a radicular/pial vein in the dura of an adjacent nerve root sleeve.
+85% of SDAVFs consist of a single transdural arterial feeder, however, there are cases with many arterial feeders originating from either a single or multiple levels that may be either unilateral or bilateral 2.

 The direct arterial inflow into the venous system raises the pressure within the coronal venous plexus, which is valveless.
-The coronal venous plexus dilates and venous drainage of the cord decreases, causing venous congestion and intramedullary oedema.
-Cord ischaemia and infarction may result.
+The coronal venous plexus dilates and venous drainage of the cord decreases, causing venous congestion and intramedullary edema (congestive or venous hypertensive myelopathy).
+Cord ischemia and infarction may result.
 Nearly 60% of SDAVFs are spontaneous, with the remainder being caused by trauma 3.

-There is typically cord enlargement in the lower thoracic region and conus, with signal change involving multiple spinal segments.
+There is typically cord enlargement in the lower thoracic region and conus medullaris, with signal change involving multiple spinal segments.
 The segmental level of cord enlargement and signal change does not correlate with the location of the fistula 5.

-- T2 hypointensity in the periphery of cord may be present.
-This is thought to represent pial capillaries containing deoxyhaemoglobin secondary to venous hypertension 5
+T2 hypointensity in the periphery of the cord 11, which is thought to represent pial capillaries containing deoxyhemoglobin secondary to venous hypertension

 T1 C+ (Gd)

-- patchy intramedullary enhancement is often seen (due to breakdown of the blood-brain barrier because of either chronic infarction or a capillary leak phenomenon secondary to venous hypertension)
+patchy intramedullary enhancement is often seen (due to the breakdown of the blood-brain barrier because of either chronic infarction or a capillary leak phenomenon secondary to venous hypertension)

 If MRI is contraindicated, the following may be performed:

-- CT angiography: may successfully localise the fistula in up to 75% of cases 5
+CT angiography: may successfully localize the fistula in up to 75% of cases 5

-Gold standard test for confirming diagnosis and provides option for treatment.
-It is a time consuming and potentially dangerous investigation as dissection of a vessel can potentially lead to cord ischaemia.
+DSA is the gold standard test for confirming the diagnosis and it provides options for treatment.
+It is a time consuming and potentially dangerous investigation as dissection of a vessel can potentially lead to cord ischemia.

-- intracranial vessels may also need to assessed if no fistula is found including
+intracranial vessels may also need to be assessed if no fistula is found including

 Treatment and prognosis